Maker culture: Media

 MAKE (a magazine published since 2004 by O'Reilly Media), is considered a "central organ of the Maker Movement," and its founder, Dale Dougherty, is widely considered the founder of the Movement.
 Other media outlets associated with the movement include Wamungo, Hackaday, Makery, and the popular weblog Boing Boing.
 Boing Boing editor Cory Doctorow has written a novel, Makers, which he describes as being "a book about people who hack hardware, business-models, and living arrangements to discover ways of staying alive and happy even when the economy is falling down the toilet".

 In 2016 Intel sponsored a reality TV show—America's Greatest Makers—where 24 teams of makers compete for $1 million.

 Maker Faires

 Since 2006 the subculture has held regular events around the world, Maker Faire, which in 2012 drew a crowd of 120,000 attendees.
 Smaller, community driven Maker Faires referred to as Mini Maker Fairs are also held in various places where an O'Reilly-organised Maker Faire has not yet been held.
 Maker Faire provides a Mini Maker Faire starter kit to encourage the spread of local Maker Faire events.

-Following the Maker Faire model, similar events which don't use the Maker Faire brand have emerged around the world.
+Following the Maker Faire model, similar events which do not use the Maker Faire brand have emerged around the world.